pnp/powerplatform-samples/samples/gym-membership-registration-app/README.md

 [Download](./solution/GymMembershipRegistration_1_0_0_2.zip) the `.zip` from the `solution` folder Within **Power Apps Studio**, import the solution `.zip` file using **Solutions** > **Import Solution** and select the `.zip` file you just packed.
-Open the app in edit mode and make sure the data source **Data source name** is connected correctly.
+When importing the solution you will be prompted to connect a SharePoint site and Office 365 Outlook, kindly connect your SharePoint Site and Office365 Outlook.
+Use the SharePoint list you created in step 1 as the data source.

+### STEP 3: Editing the Flows that comes with the Solution

+To make the Automated Flows that come with the solution run, you will need to change the SharePoint site address to yours and change the list name to yours.
+Publish and turn it on.

   ## Requirements
 * Make sure Office 365 Outlook is enabled in your environment for E-mail sending
-* The Sharepoint list that was imported must be the Datasource, the app uses Sharepoint as the Datasource.
+* The Sharepoint list created in step 1 must be the Datasource, the app uses Sharepoint as the Datasource.
 <!--
 PRO TIP: